rachelambda/shutils/README.md

 # wctl
-A simple shell script for turning on and off wifi (using dhcp and wpa_supplicant)
+A simple shell script for turning on and off wifi (using dhcpcd and wpa_supplicant)

 ## Usage